The Story of Habit

 Substitution

-Other studies have indicated that replacing old habits with new ones is an important step in breaking our behaviours.
+Other studies have indicated that replacing old habits with new ones can be an important step in breaking our undesirable behaviours.
 Again, “just say no” isn’t likely going to be an adequate response to changing ingrained routines.

 Mindfulness Therapy